sindresorhus/is-admin/readme.md

 ### isAdmin()

-Returns a Promise for a boolean indicating if the process is running as Administrator.
+Returns a `Promise<boolean>` indicating whether the process is running as Administrator.

 ## License